Angular-Wave/angular.ts/src/directive/input/input.md

 - @description
 - HTML checkbox.
 -
-- @param {string} ngModel Assignable AngularJS expression to data-bind to.
+- @param {string} ngModel Assignable AngularTS expression to data-bind to.
 - @param {string=} name Property name of the form under which the control is published.
 - @param {expression=} ngTrueValue The value to which the expression should be set when selected.
 - @param {expression=} ngFalseValue The value to which the expression should be set when not selected.
-- @param {string=} ngChange AngularJS expression to be executed when input changes due to user
+- @param {string=} ngChange AngularTS expression to be executed when input changes due to user
 - interaction with the input element.
 - \*/